jeremytregunna/kevo/README.md

 - **Compaction**: Background process to merge and optimize SSTables
 - **Transactions**: ACID-compliant operations with reader-writer concurrency

+For more details, see the documentation in the [docs](./docs) directory.

 ## Benchmarking

 The storage-bench tool provides comprehensive performance testing: